BenjaminKim/webistrano/README.md

-Webistrano2
+Webistrano4
 ===========

+Webistrano4 is fork of Webistrano.
+Webistrano was cool but is hasn't been maintained so long, we decided to fork it.
+Webistrano reborned with Ruby 2.2, Rails 4 and Bootstrap 3.

 Capistrano deployment the easy way

-Webistrano is a Web UI for managing Capistrano deployments.<br>
+Webistrano is a Web UI for managing Capistrano deployments.
-It lets you manage projects and their stages like test, production, <br>
+It lets you manage projects and their stages like test, production,
-and staging with different settings.<br>
+and staging with different settings.
 Those stages can then be deployed with Capistrano through Webistrano.

 ## Installation